the0choi/envision/README.md

 - Build with the MERN stack, using JavaScript as the backend programming language
 - Connected to MongoDB as a NoSQL database, storing information on artwork and users
+- Connected to Dall-E API for AI image generation, Cloudinary API for image hosting, Clarifai for image recognition & ChatGPT for image description generation
 - Stylised with Tailwind CSS for customisability, flexible styling options and responsive design offered
 - Code is structured with MVC design
 - Demonstrates CRUD (no update) functionality for artwork posts